 Retaking the LSAT can be a big—and tricky—decision.
 Fortunately, Jon and Dave are here to help you make the right one.
-Listen in as they discuss precisely what it takes to justify a retake, outlining five key scenarios where a retake is the correct call.
+They discuss what it takes to justify a retake, outlining five key scenarios where a retake is the correct call.
 With that comes talk of rolling admissions and “late” applications, incomplete apps, waitlists, and even scholarships!
-They wrap up by looking at things from the other side: what might prevent a retake as you weigh the pros and cons.
-You can find the episode embedded below, but make sure to subscribe/follow and rate/review on Apple Podcasts, Spotify, or YouTube if one of those is your preferred podcast platform!
-We are offering a special limited-time offer for any listeners who subscribe or follow on any podcast platform.
-Take a screenshot of your subscription to our podcast or channel and send it to email@example.com and we will send you a special discount code to receive $20 off and free shipping (US and Canadian students only) for any of our 2019 LSAT Bibles and Workbooks!
-Offer is available until 2/28/19.
+They wrap up by looking at things from the other side.
+What might prevent a retake as you weigh the pros and cons?

-0:00 to 5:21: Jon and Dave kick things off with a discussion of what they’re drinking and why, and give a brief rundown of this episode’s theme song (which you can, and should, check out here: https://www.youtube.com/watch?v=t99KH0TR-J4).
-Dave also talks briefly about some enviable, or at least unusual, Napa Valley weather of late, as seen in this pic (courtesy of Amanda Killoran): https://imgur.com/6xA0Sbu
+0:00 – Intro.
+Jon and Dave kick things off with a discussion of what they’re drinking and why, and give a brief rundown of this episode’s theme song.
+Dave also talks briefly about some enviable, or at least unusual, Napa Valley weather of late, as seen in this pic (courtesy of Amanda Killoran).

-5:22 to 11:34: Talk momentarily turns to the past weekend’s snooze of a Super Bowl, the victorious Patriots, and the GOAT Tom Brady and his killer mindset.
-It just so happens Dave wrote a fantastic article about Tom’s mentality that’s well worth a read: https://blog.powerscore.com/lsat/bid/326433/Tom-Brady-and-the-LSAT
+5:22 – Talk momentarily turns to the past weekend’s snooze of a Super Bowl, the victorious Patriots, and the GOAT Tom Brady and his killer mindset.
+Check out Dave’s fantastic article about Tom’s mentality that’s well worth a read.

-11:35 to 13:01: The (uneventful) week in the LSAT world, where we touch on the January score release and the March LSAT enrollment deadline.
+11:35 – The (uneventful) week in the LSAT world.
+Dave and Jon touch on the January score release and the March LSAT enrollment deadline.

-13:02 to 45:16: Five scenarios where retaking the LSAT makes sense.
-Dave and Jon also dispel with many pervasive myths that cloud the judgement of those considering a retake, with relevant articles referenced on such topics as test day experiences (https://blog.powerscore.com/lsat/bid/329090/luck-and-the-lsat), the random nature of LSAT content (https://blog.powerscore.com/lsat/bid/310634/welcome-to-the-lsat-casino), how schools treat applicants with a pending score (https://blog.powerscore.com/lsat/bid/249313/submitting-your-law-school-application-if-you-re-retaking-the-lsat), and even how updated credentials can impact those on a waitlist (https://blog.powerscore.com/lsat/the-law-school-wait-list-and-the-june-lsat).
+13:02 – Five scenarios where retaking the LSAT makes sense.
+Dave and Jon also dispel with many pervasive myths that cloud the judgement of those considering a retake, with relevant articles referenced on such topics as test day experiences, the random nature of LSAT content, how schools treat applicants with a pending score, and even how updated credentials can impact those on a waitlist.

-(Note: there’s a talk of negotiating financials with better numbers late in this section that’s also discussed in a blog post, and that you’d be well-served to read:https://blog.powerscore.com/lsat/law-school-scholarships-and-the-power-of-negotiation)
+(Note: there’s a talk of negotiating financials with better numbers late in this section that’s also discussed in a blog post, and that you’d be well-served to read)